 However, the maximum possible modulation does have a limit.
-During the offtime period, the power stage connected to the TAS5508B output needs to get ready for the next on-time period.
+During the offtime period, the power stage connected to the TAS5508A output needs to get ready for the next ontime period.
 The maximum possible modulation is then set by the power stage requirements.
-The default modulation index limit setting is 97.7%; however, some power stages may require a lower modulation limit.
-See the applicable power stage data sheet for details on setting the modulation index limit.
-The default setting of 97.7% can be changed in the modulation index register (0x16).
+All Texas Instruments power stages need maximum modulation to be 97.7%.
+This is also the default setting of the TAS5508A.
+Default settings can be changed in the modulation index register (0x16).